Agile Development Cycle. 6 steps to successful project

 Design is where product creation begins.
 This stage can be split into two directions: technical design and UI / UX design.

-UI / UX is about visuality.
-During this stage, the whole product structure is built and product prototypes and mock-ups are presented to see the product functionality and understand whether these prototypes meet the business requirements.
+UI / UX is about visual.
+During this stage, the entire product structure is built and product prototypes and mock-ups are presented to see the product functionality and understand whether these prototypes meet the business requirements.
 It’s also highly important to conduct a prior analysis of the competitors.
 These analyses allow you to create the best decisions for stakeholders.

 The prototype is presented to stakeholders, feedback is received and the final version of product design is agreed upon, it’s time to move on to the development stage.

 This stage is all about writing code.
 The previous design stage and its outcomes are converted into a working product.

 A working product is a measure of progress, that’s why the process is divided into short 1- or 2-week iterations.
 At the end of each iteration, a viable product is presented, so the stakeholders may give intermediate feedback to developers.
 This product is far from the final result, but it enables the team to see whether they are moving in the right direction.

 An agile set of principles simplified the development phase in 4 ways:

 - A working product is delivered frequently enough

 - The team follows top priorities to meet the deadline, scope, and budget of the project

 - Agility resulting in easy adaptation to changing circumstances